wix-playground/stylable-components/specs/selectionlist.md

 ### Datasource

 The datasource property accepts the following:
-* string[] - An array of strings.
+* string[] | Symbol - The ItemRenderer handles the creation of ListItems from this data type.
+* Object[] | Symbol - When using an object array, the dataScheme property should be updated to according to the object.
 The  ItemRenderer handles the creation of ListItems from this data type.
-* Object[] - An array of objects.
-When using an object array, the dataScheme property should be updated to according to the object.
-The  ItemRenderer handles the creation of ListItems from this data type.

 Note that if children are passed to the component, the dataSource property is ignored.

 ## Input Handling

+### Keyboard Navigation

+* Home -> highlights ths first item in the SelectionList
+* End -> highlights the last item in the SelectionList
+* Enter -> Selects current highlighted item
+* Up arrow -> highlights previous item
+* Down arrow -> highlights next item

 ## Examples